procore/documentation/webhooks/webhooks_api.md

 A Hook represents the relationship between a Company/Project and the Notification Endpoint you want to send webhook events to.
 Triggers belong to a Hook and represent Procore resources that will trigger webhook notifications when those resources are created, updated, or deleted (specified by the Trigger's Event Type).

-The Webhooks API endpoints allow you to configure Webhooks programmatically as well as examine webhooks deliveries.
+The Webhooks API endpoints allow you to configure Webhooks programmatically as well as examine webhook deliveries.
 These endpoints are documented in the following reference pages:

 - Webhooks Hooks - [Create](https://developers.procore.com/reference/rest/v1/hooks#create-webhooks-hook), [List](https://developers.procore.com/reference/rest/v1/hooks#list-webhooks-hooks), [Update](https://developers.procore.com/reference/rest/v1/hooks#update-webhooks-hook), [Delete](https://developers.procore.com/reference/rest/v1/hooks#delete-webhooks-hook)